Composable commerce 101: building for the future

 Monolithic full-stack applications are rarely ideal for individual businesses.
 They can be a recipe for siloed workflows, lost data, and a disjointed customer experience.
 Composable commerce, meanwhile, offers almost endless customization possibilities.

 Composable systems give companies the option to build a system using third-party software components that meet their exact specifications.
-Your business could introduce anything from a more intuitive digital cart and checkout user experience to a comprehensive product information/order management system.
+Your business could introduce anything from a more intuitive digital cart and checkout user experience to a comprehensive product information and order management system.

 It’s hardly surprising, then, that businesses are embracing composable commerce.
 By 2025, Gartner predicts that ‘composability’ will be a main objective in over 50% of digital spending decisions.
 Industry body MACH Alliance has even called composable systems “recession-resilient IT”.
 This is because they allow businesses to quickly scale operations up or back to meet customer demand.